mantaspieza/macaw_assesment/readme.md

 - transformed data uploaded to azure blob server and removed from local folder
 - transformed data downloaded from azure blob server
 - table in sql database created / cleared if exists
-- transformed data is uploaded to sql database table
+- transformed data is uploaded to sql database table. removed from local file
 - querry formulated to retreive average passenger count between two dates

 #### Logs are available to see how the pipeline works.